secretstartups/handbook/business-technology/data-team/platform/sql-style-guide/index.html.md

 - When making single line comments in a model use the `--` syntax
 - When making multi-line comments in a model use the `/*  */` syntax
 - Respect the character line limit when making comments.
 Move to a new line or to the model documentation if the comment is too long
-- Utilize the dbt model documentation for when it is available.
+- Utilize the dbt model documentation when it is available
-- Calculations made in SQL should have a brief description of what's going on and if available a link to the handbook defining the metric (and how it's calculated)
+- Calculations made in SQL should have a brief description of what's going on and if available, a link to the handbook defining the metric (and how it's calculated)
 - Instead of leaving `TODO` comments, create new issues for improvement

 ### Naming Conventions